Georgetown Park Groundbreaking 2013

 PARK CONSTRUCTION AGREEMENT MOVES PROJECT RENAISSANCE FORWARD

-On April 17, 2013 the City of Dunwoody officially broke ground on the development of the 16-acre site, beginning construction on Georgetown Park, scheduled to open December 2013.
+On April 17, 2013 the City of Dunwoody officially broke ground on the development of the 16-acre site, beginning construction on Georgetown Park, scheduled to open in mid-2014.

 PROJECT RENAISSANCE PARKS AND TRAIL DEVELOPMENT